How to get sponsored for a full-time engineering degree

 You can apply for these schemes in the academic year before you expect to start university.
 If you are interested in gaining sponsorship then a restricted number of courses will be available.
 This should be taken into consideration when deciding your university options but it is better to study the subject you want than to go for one you’re not sure about, which you may not succeed in gaining sponsorship for anyway.
 However, bear in mind that most courses linked to these schemes are accredited by a professional body, which confirms that their content is relevant to a career in that area of engineering.

-GCHQ, BP and the Defence Engineering and Science Group are examples of large organisations that run their own schemes.
-Some smaller employers also run their own schemes, though they are less well publicised.
+Sponsorship schemes can be organised by larger employers and smaller employers, though smaller employers' schemes are less well publicised.
 When attending open days at universities it’s worth asking if they have any sponsorship schemes with local businesses.

-Some companies offer sponsorship to those who perform well on an internship – Balfour Beatty is one such example.
+Some companies offer sponsorship to those who perform well on an internship.

 Several national schemes have been set up by major employers and universities.
 Deadlines and criteria differ from scheme to scheme.
 Some require you to already have an offer from one of the partner universities for an approved course while others invite applications earlier, on the condition that you later gain an offer from a linked university.
 Some major employers are involved in more than one scheme so don’t assume that the first opportunity you find is the only one available to you.

 Places on these schemes can be highly contested and some organisations demand top A level grades.
-For example, the UK Electronic Skills Foundation requires three A grades, including maths and physics/electronics.
 Depending on the size of the scheme, candidates may have a range of companies they can apply for.
 Be sure to research the available companies and choose the ones that interest you, then tailor your application to match what they are looking for.
 If a company is interested then you will be invited to an interview.
 Take a look at our interviews article if you'd like some help with this.